johnrm174/model-railway-signalling/README.md

 * Provides full prototypical operation of your layout - just like the real thing.
     * Signals can be interlocked with points, other signals and Track Sections ahead.
     * Points are interlocked with the signals that control movements across them.
+    * Points can also be interlocked with Track Sections representing 'track circuits'.
     * Multiple aspect signals will always reflect the state of the signal ahead.
     * Signals can be automated based on the 'occupancy' of Track Sections ahead.
 * Provides "one click" set-up and clear-down routes through your layout: